 It’s not a good idea to use codeine to help with hydrocodone withdrawal.
 Codeine is less potent than hydrocodone but is still addictive.
 It’s not helpful to replace one addiction with another.
 Furthermore, some people find that withdrawing from codeine is more uncomfortable than withdrawing from hydrocodone.
 Rather than using codeine syrup to help with opiate withdrawal, it’s a better idea to go through withdrawal under the care of a doctor who can ease symptoms with other less addictive medications.

-If you would like to learn more about codeine addiction recovery, contact The Recovery Village Palm Beach.
+If you would like to learn more about codeine addiction recovery, contact The Recovery Village Palm Beach at Baptist Health.
 Our team can help you learn more about the detox process, and our facilities are a safe, comfortable place to treat withdrawal symptoms and become free from addiction.
-The Recovery Village Palm Beach offers medical assistance, inpatient and outpatient programs, family counseling, and counseling that will help you or your loved one get on the road to long-term recovery.
+The Recovery Village Palm Beach at Baptist Health offers medical assistance, inpatient and outpatient programs, family counseling, and counseling that will help you or your loved one get on the road to long-term recovery.

 Corder, Gregory; Castro, Daniel C.; Bruchas, Michael R.; Scherrer, Gregory.
 “Endogenous and Exogenous Opioids in Pain.”
 Annual Review of Neuroscience, July 8, 2018.
 Accessed August 8, 2019.